davidhozic/discord-advertisement-framework/README.md

 # <font size=8>**Shilling Framework Documentation**</font>
 The shilling framework allows you to periodically (absolute or in a random time range)  send messages to discord servers and channels.
-It supports sending normal text or even embeds(you are required to run on an actual bot) and can even accept user defined functions that will be called to get the data you want to send.
+It supports sending normal text, discord embeds(you are required to run on an actual bot) , files and can even accept user defined functions that will be called to get the data you want to send.
 The framework also supports formatted logging which tells you what messages succeeded in which channels and failed in which channels(and why they failed).

 The below documentation describes everything you need to start shilling, thank you for reading it.
 If you don't like to read you can skip to the [Getting Started](#getting_started) section.